Waffles for Sharks

 Like pancakes and waffles, rays and sharks are combinations of the same components, substances and elements.
 Textures and shapes distinguish them.

 Terry Verduin wrote 20 children’s stories.
 Award-winning Australian author Graeme Lofts was the final editor.
 Several titles were self-published under the V. R. Duin pen name.
 Allied websites about subjects of human interest rank highly in search engine result pages.
-Transfer to growth-oriented achievers is the best hope for perpetuation of this Web and literary content.
+Agented growth-oriented achievers may borrow all or part of these Web and literary properties for one year and place them with mainstream to qualify for acquisition.
 Waffles for Sharks gives context for partnerships and events involving food industry, education and wildlife conservation.
 It is a natural fit with Little Ray’s high-ranking platform.

 An established few early arrivers predominate in publishing.
 They are entrenched in public awareness by long history.
-Surprising content delivered in influential context may bring welcome disruptions to this stale status quo.
+Surprising content delivered in influential context holds an audience, while dedicating time to special appearances and events.

 Terry Verduin welcomes an opportunity to transition from writing to ghostwriting, before becoming a ghost.
 She will support new owners as needed.
-After profitability is achieved, she hopes to gradually recoup her investments of time and money.
+After profitability is achieved, she hopes to gradually recoup the investments in these platforms.

-Little Ray Children’s Books include three self-published titles, “The Amazing Flight of Little Ray”, “Little Ray & Shark Patch Things Up” and “The Foxy Armadillos”.
-Descriptions and reader reviews are on Amazon.
-Ignore the naughty rerouting tactic top-and-center on the V. R. Duin page.
-This sales channel tries to avoid printing individual books for its authors.
+Little Ray Children’s Books include three self-published titles: “The Amazing Flight of Little Ray”, “Little Ray & Shark Patch Things Up” and “The Foxy Armadillos”.
+Two unpublished, complete manuscripts are ready to add sea turtles and a toy swan to Little Ray’s adventurous marine life series.